 Equally at home on modern violin, Lydia regularly teaches and performs at Rencontres Musicales Internationales des Graves (France), where she has premiered new works by composers such as François Rossé and collaborated with Maxim Vengerov.
 She also co-founded the Kenaniah Project, an eclectic jazz-classical-folk chamber ensemble that presents sacred Christian music from a fresh perspective.

-Lydia is a Benzaquen Career Advancement Grant recipient and a Mercury-Juilliard Fellow.
+Lydia is a Benzaquen Career Advancement Grant recipient, a Mercury-Juilliard Fellow, and was recently named an English Concert in America Fellow.
 She is also a former Presser Scholar, Morse Teaching Artist fellow, and a member of Pi Kappa Lambda.
 Lydia holds degrees from the Juilliard School, the Eastman School of Music, and the Conservatoire de Bordeaux.
 She is a private violin instructor at the Geneva Conservatory in Manhattan.